Since private student loans are held by a private bank or lender, you can’t refinance private student loans to federal loans.

 How can you combine private and federal student loans?

 You can combine private student loans and federal student loans with a refinance student loan.
-Refinance student loans are provided by a private lender so any federal loans you refinance will become private and you’ll lose the government benefits and protections you had under the federal loan system.
+Student loan refinancing is provided by a private lender, so any federal loans you refinance will become private and you’ll lose the government benefits and protections you had under the federal loan system.

 Photo credit: iStock/YayaErnst

 If you are a federal student loan borrower, you should consider all of your repayment opportunities including the opportunity to refinance your student loan debt at a lower APR or to extend your term to achieve a lower monthly payment.
 Please note that once you refinance federal student loans you will no longer be eligible for current or future flexible payment options available to federal loan borrowers, including but not limited to income-based repayment plans or extended repayment plans.

 SoFi loans are originated by SoFi Bank, N.A., NMLS #696891 (Member FDIC).
 For additional product-specific legal and licensing information, see SoFi.com/legal.
 Equal Housing Lender.